kshedden/case_studies/methods/survival.md

 exclusively with the conventional setting where $P(T < \infty) = 1$
 is assumed.

-## Truncation

-An important concept in survival analysis is the potential selection bias induced by *truncation*.
-If units (e.g. people) are selected into the sample conditionally on their event time, then this must be taken into account.
-The most common form of truncation is *left truncation* in which there is a value $Q$ (which may be specific to each observation) such that if the event occurs before time $Q$ (i.e. if $T < Q$) then the person would not have been included in our sample.

-More formally, if we have left truncation then we are working with the conditional distribution $P(T | T\ge Q)$, while if there is no left truncation then we are working with the unconditional distribution $P(T)$.
-If we are doing regression analysis with covariates $X$, then with left truncation we are studying $P(T | T\ge Q, X)$ and with no such truncation we are studying $P(T | X)$.

-An example of left truncation would be a medical study where we are studying the incidence of stroke following implantation of a cardiac stent.
-Suppose we use age as our time scale, let $T$ denote a subject's current age, and let $W$ denote the age at which the person had a stent placed ($W=\infty$ if the person never received a stent).
-We are selecting subjects conditionally on the event $T> W$, and $W$ is a left truncation time.

 ## Censoring

 Data in a survival analysis are often subject to "censoring", which means that we only have partial information about the value of $T$ for many subjects.
+Suppose we are analyzing data from a medical study where we are studying the incidence of stroke following implantation of a cardiac stent.
+We use age as our time scale and let $T$ denote the age when a subject first has a stroke.

+Typically, only a subset of the subjects will have a stroke during our study.
+Other subjects will be followed for a period of time and will never be observed to have a stroke.
+Formally, let
+$T$ denote the age at which a person has a stroke, and let $R$ denote the last age at which the person is observed.
+If $T<R$, we observe $T$ but if $T > R$ we do not.
+More formally, we observe the time $Y={\rm min}(T, R)$ and the _status indicator_
-Continuing with the example where stroke is the event of interest, only a subset of the subjects will have a stroke during our study.
-Suppose a person is recruited into the study at age 65 immediately after receiving a stent (so $W=65$) and presently they are 75 years old and have not yet had a stroke.
-This imaginary subject will have a stroke at some age $T<\infty$, but since that event occurs in the future we only know that $T > 75$.
-This is called *right censoring* -- we know that the value of $T$ is greater than some known value, but we do not know the exact value of $T$.
+$\delta = {\cal I}(Y = T)$.
+This is called *right censoring* --
+we know that the value of $T$ is greater than some known value, but we do not know the exact value of $T$.